openfl/OpenFLDevelopersGuide/using-the-external-api/external-api-example-communicating-between-actions.md

 {

-// If the container has become ready, we don&#039;t need to check anymore,
+// If the container has become ready, we don't need to check anymore,

 // so stop the timer.
 Timer(event.target).stop();